EdgeVPN/ipop-project.github.io/_pages/configbasics.md

        valid_lft forever preferred_lft forever
 ```

 For this deployment, you need to configure the IP4 address of the node, and PrefixLen to match the subnet your virtual network uses.
-In the example below, we configure a 24-bit subnet, and IP4 address 10.10.10.1 for Linux bridge _edgbr_.
+In the example below, we configure a 24-bit subnet, and IP4 address 10.10.10.1 for Linux bridge _evio_.
 Additional parameters under "BoundedFlood" configure various timeouts used by the node - please refer to the complete configuration documentation for more information.

 ```
   "BridgeController": {
-    "Dependencies": [
-      "Logger",
-      "LinkManager"
-    ],
     "BoundedFlood": {
-      "OverlayId": "101000F",
+      "OverlayId": "MyTest",
-      "LogDir": "/var/log/edge-vpnio/",
+      "LogDir": "/var/log/evio/",
       "LogFilename": "bf.log",
       "LogLevel": "INFO",
-      "BridgeName": "edgbr",
+      "BridgeName": "evio",
       "DemandThreshold": "100M",
       "FlowIdleTimeout": 60,
       "FlowHardTimeout": 60,
       "MulticastBroadcastInterval": 60,
       "MaxBytes": 10000000,
-      "BackupCount": 0,
+      "BackupCount": 2,
       "ProxyListenAddress": "",
       "ProxyListenPort": 5802,
       "MonitorInterval": 60,
       "MaxOnDemandEdges": 0
     },
     "Overlays": {
-      "101000F": {
+      "MyTest": {
         "NetDevice": {
           "AutoDelete": true,
           "Type": "OVS",
           "SwitchProtocol": "BF",
-          "NamePrefix": "edgbr",
+          "NamePrefix": "evio",
           "MTU": 1410,
           "AppBridge": {
             "AutoDelete": true,
             "Type": "OVS",
-            "NamePrefix": "brl",
+            "NamePrefix": "appbr",
             "IP4": "10.10.10.1",
             "PrefixLen": 24,
             "MTU": 1410